CapMetro: Predecessors

-Establishment of Capital Metro
+Establishment of CapMetro

-Capital Metro was established by a referendum on January 19, 1985 to provide mass transportation service to the greater Austin metropolitan area.
+CapMetro was established by a referendum on January 19, 1985, to provide mass transportation service to the greater Austin metropolitan area.
 Voters in Austin and the surrounding area approved the creation of the agency, to be funded in part by a 1 percent sales tax.
-Capital Metro commenced operations on July 1, 1985, and took over the existing city of Austin bus services in 1986.
+CapMetro commenced operations on July 1, 1985, and took over the existing city of Austin bus services in 1986.

-In an effort to boost ridership, Capital Metro did away with fares completely and instituted fare-free in an experiment that lasted from October 1989 to December 1990.
+In an effort to boost ridership, CapMetro did away with fares completely and instituted fare-free in an experiment that lasted from October 1989 to December 1990.
 The program was enormously successful in attracting new passengers, and increased ridership by 75% (though expanded service accounted for some of the growth).
 The fare-free scheme, however, attracted problem riders who drove away quality ridership.
 In response, 75% of transit drivers voted to have the program discontinued immediately in 1990.

+Safety and quality issues
-In 1997 Capital Metro was the subject of a string of Texas Legislature and FBI investigations that uncovered a dysfunctional organization beset by poor management.
-As a result, the Legislature subsequently overhauled Capital Metro and its board of directors in an attempt to make the transit authority both more effective and transparent ahead of a performance review by the Texas Comptroller of Public Accounts.
-The review cited an "ongoing criminal investigation" by the FBI, "irresponsible management", "expensive, embarrassing mistakes", "dubious contracting and purchasing practices", and $118,000 spent on "food, parties, and presents for its employees" and culminated with, "We have never, in all of the performance reviews we have conducted, seen an agency with such a lack of accountability."

-As part of this restructuring, the Legislature ordered Capital Metro to hold an up-or-down referendum on passenger rail.
-In response, Capital Metro released an ambitious plan that proposed to spend $1.9 billion for a light rail system with 52 miles of track on existing streets.
+In 1997, a string of Texas Legislature and FBI investigations uncovered a dysfunctional organization beset by poor management.
+In an attempt to make the transit authority both more effective and transparent ahead of a performance review by the Texas Comptroller of Public Accounts, the Legislature subsequently overhauled CapMetro and its board of directors.
+As part of this restructuring, the Legislature ordered CapMetro to hold an up-or-down referendum on passenger rail.
+In response, CapMetro released an ambitious plan that proposed to spend $1.9 billion for a light rail system with 52 miles of track on existing streets.
 The referendum was narrowly defeated in November 2000 by 2,000 votes, with voters in central Austin tending to favor it, while those outside the city limits did not.

+The Comptroller's review cited an "ongoing criminal investigation" by the FBI, "irresponsible management", "expensive, embarrassing mistakes", "dubious contracting and purchasing practices", and $118,000 spent on "food, parties, and presents for its employees" and culminated with, "We have never, in all of the performance reviews we have conducted, seen an agency with such a lack of accountability."

-Capital Metro prepared a greatly scaled-back version for voters in November 2004.
-The updated plan sought to build just one starter line that would run north–south at a cost $90 million.
-While the project was somewhat marred by construction delays, questions and safety and cost overruns, the Red Line of the Capital MetroRail began service on March 22, 2010.
+CapMetro subsequently prepared a greatly scaled-back proposed rail system for voters in November 2004.
+It sought to build just one starter line that would run north–south at a cost of $90 million.
+While the project was somewhat marred by construction delays, questions and safety and cost overruns, the Red Line of the CapMetro Rail began service on March 22, 2010.